Doomsday device (wrestling): Doomsday dropkick

 This variation sees one wrestler lift their opponent in regular doomsday fashion and another wrestler climb to the top rope and perform a missile dropkick to knock their opponent down.

 Doomsday rana

 Unlike the previous variation, this device variant sees a headscissors throw used to pull the opponent forward off the shoulders of the other wrestler.
 The flying head scissors throw performed is commonly known as a diving hurricanrana, and is where this move gets the "Rana" part of its name.

 Doomsday spear

 This variation sees one wrestler lift their opponent in regular doomsday fashion and another wrestler climb to the top rope and perform a diving spear to knock their elevated opponent down by extra force.

+Doomsday spinning wheel kick

+This variation sees one wrestler lift their opponent in regular doomsday fashion and another wrestler climb to the top rope and performs a diving spinning heel kick to knock their opponent down.
+This move was used as a finisher by the tag team High Voltage.

 Elevated cutter

 Another variation exists which is the same doomsday style attack but rather than a bulldog or a clothesline, the attacking wrestler performs a cutter off of the elevated surface (usually the turnbuckle) pulling the opponent face first off the partners shoulders.